edumardo/VK-16.02-Leopard/README.md

 * 6  x double wheels.
 * 4  x single wheels.
 * 2  x tracks (each one reduced to 67 links).
+* 1  x rotating ring, the big one.

 ## How to build